NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 # Hello World

-This guide shows you how to create a "Hello World" guardrails configuration that only controls the greeting behavior.
+This guide shows you how to create a "Hello World" guardrails configuration that controls the greeting behavior.
 Before you begin, make sure you have [installed NeMo Guardrails](../../getting_started/installation-guide.md).

 ## Prerequisites